a-torgovitsky/ivhandbookReplication/README.md

 # ivhandbookReplication

-This repo contains replication code for the empirical results in Mogstad and Torgovitsky ("Instrumental Variables with Heterogeneous Treatment Effects," 2024, _Handbook of Labor Economics_).
+This repo contains replication code for the empirical results in Mogstad and Torgovitsky ("Instrumental Variables with Heterogeneous Treatment Effects," 2024, prepared for the _Handbook of Labor Economics_).

 If you are just looking for sample code in R and Stata, you probably want the [ivhandbook](https://github.com/a-torgovitsky/ivhandbook) repository instead.